cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/xds.md

 ### Client-side

-To use a xds-enabled Kitex client, you should specify `destService` using the URL of your target service and add one option `xds.NewClientSuite()`.
+To use a xds-enabled Kitex client, you should specify `destService` using the URL of your target service and add one option `xdssuite.NewClientSuite()`.

 ```
-// import "github.com/cloudwego/kitex/pkg/xds"
+// "github.com/kitex-contrib/xds/xdssuite"
-xds.NewClientSuite()
+xdssuite.NewClientSuite()
 ```

 - The URL of the target service should be in the format, which follows the format in [Kubernetes](https://kubernetes.io/):